 - At the beginning of the season, string players will be seated according to their GTCYS placement audition scores.

-- Seating audition judges will assess each student and provide written feedback which the students will receive at the next rehearsal.
-The conductor will use the judges’ assessments to determine specific seating, and other factors including student behavior may be taken into consideration.
+- Seating audition judges will listen to each student and provide written feedback to be handed out at the following rehearsal.
+The conductor will use the judges’ assessments to determine specific seating; other factors including student behavior and attendance may be taken into consideration.

 Woodwinds, Brass, and Percussion:

-- Initial seating and part assignments will be determined by the conductor based on the GTCYS audition.
+- Initial seating and part assignments will be determined by the conductor based on students’ GTCYS audition.

 - Woodwind, brass, and percussion seating auditions may be scheduled throughout the season at the conductor’s discretion.